May 31 to June 1 2020

 This course is designed for those who want to learn the art of queen rearing using the larval transfer technique (grafting).
 The two day course will be held at the Apis Engineering Facility.

-In addition to hands-on practice, those attending the course will get a video (DVD) with their queen rearing manual (Spivak and Reuter) demonstrating the queen rearing techniques.
+In addition to hands-on practice, those attending the course will get a video (DVD) with their queen rearing manual (Given and Harpur) demonstrating the queen rearing techniques.

 Enrollment is limited to 15 students with their own veil and protective suit, so register early!
 Pre-registration is required.

 To register send an email to: email@example.com.

 Please do not send money.
 The $200 registration fee will be collected on site.

 You will Learn: